tmedwards/sugarcube-2/docs/guides/guide-tips.md

 Most of the commonly used native non-generic object types are already fully compatible with and supported for use within story variables—e.g., `Array`, `Date`, `Map`, and `Set`.
 Non-native/custom non-generic object types, on the other hand, must be made compatible to be successfully stored within story variables.

-Making custom non-generic object types fully compatible requires that two methods be added to their prototype, `.clone()` and `.toJSON()`, to support cloning—i.e. deep copying—instances of the type.
+Making custom non-generic object types fully compatible requires that two methods be added to their prototype, `.clone()` and `.toJSON()`, to support cloning—i.e., deep copying—instances of the type.

 * The `.clone()` method needs to return a clone of the instance.
 * The `.toJSON()` method needs to return a code string that when evaluated will return a clone of the instance.